 PTSD vs ASD

 PTSD is a mental disorder that may develop following a traumatic event.
-The individual will experience intense feelings of terror and helplessness and will go to great lengths to avoid the circumstances that brought on the original trauma.
+The individual will experience intense terror and helplessness and go to great lengths to avoid the circumstances that brought on the original trauma.

-PTSD is typically characterized by several types of memories, such as flashbacks or nightmares.
+PTSD is characterized by several types of memories, such as flashbacks or nightmares.

 ASD is a developmental disorder characterized by difficulties in communication as well as social interactions.
 A person with ASD may have difficulty interpreting the social cues of others.

-The development of ASD has five phases that are Intrusion, avoidance, negative alterations, marked physiological reactivity, and recovery.
+The development of ASD has five phases: intrusion, avoidance, negative alterations, marked physiological reactivity, and recovery.

 Comparison Table